zylearncoding/supervisely/help/tutorials/03_custom_neural_net_plugin/custom_nn_plugin.md

 serve as a starting point for training a new model) and an output config (this determines which semantic classes are predicted using a given set of weights).

-So on a high level, here is what you need to do to integrate your custom neural network into Supervisely:
+On a high level, here is what you need to do to integrate your custom neural network into Supervisely:
 1. Write the code to implement the model logic.
 The code has to conform to a [specific layout](#code-layout) for the system to recognize your neural